solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

-If we now contrast these mineral constituents with those pre- dominating in well-known meteoric stones, a most striking fact presents itself—one not commonly realized by those engaged in the study of these bodies.
+If we now contrast these mineral constituents with those pre- dominating in well-known meteoric stones, a most striking fact presents itself---one not commonly realized by those engaged in the study of these bodies.
 It is seen on comparing the above with the following tables: